What Wildwood is About

 This biffy reminds me of my childhood farm in Saskatchewan, which didn’t have indoor plumbing installed until I was fourteen years old!

-The local indigenous population knew that mukluks kept one’s feet warm in winter.
-I suspect my Métis great-grandmother wore mukluks like this beautifully-decorated pair.
+The local indigenous population knew that mukluks kept their feet warm in winter.
+My Métis great-grandmother wore mukluks like this beautifully-decorated pair.

 This old cookstove still sits in the house where I grew up, on a grain farm outside North Battleford, Saskatchewan.
 In Wildwood, Molly has to cook on a stove just like this one.

 The combination of golden fields, dark boreal forest, and blue skies makes for an incredible landscape in northern Alberta.
-I took this photo not far from Grande Prairie.
+I took this photo not far from Grand Prairie.

-The old house that Molly inherits has no electricity, so she has to rely on oil lamps for lighting those dark winter nights.
+The old house that Molly inherits has no electricity, so she relies on oil lamps for lighting those dark winter nights.

-There is a sparkling creek running past the farmhouse in Wildwood, looking much like the one in this photograph that I took up in the Peace River area.
+A sparkling creek runs past the farmhouse in Wildwood, looking much like the one in this photo I took in northern Alberta.